List of World War I memorials and cemeteries in the Argonne: Kaiser Tunnel

 In November 1915 the Germans created the Kaiser tunnel complex, one of 11 tunnels they build.
 They destroyed it on 24 September 1918.

 The Kaiser tunnel was one of eleven created by the Germans which crossed the Haute Chevauchée and allowed soldiers to live in relative security.
-These tunnels housed co mbatants, provisions and arms and munition and could also be used to ferry injured men away from the front.
+These tunnels housed combatants, provisions and arms and munition and could also be used to ferry injured men away from the front.
 The Kaiser tunnel was created by Bavarian troops without help from engineers and its main artery was 350 metres long and contained galleries with a total length of 425 metres.

 It led on to the "Bataillon Tunnel" in the south and the Ortlieb-Tunnel leading north.
 The three tunnels had a total length of 800 metres.
 Generators were installed to allow the supply of electric lighting and there were ventilators, numerous pumps and even a telephone system in the northern section.
 There was also a hospital facility with sixty beds and an operating theatre.